 Native to South America.
 Heavy trunk is studded with thick spines; it is green in youth, turns gray with age.
-Leaves divided into 5-in.-long leaflets like fingers of a hand; they drop during autumn flowering or whenever temperatures fall below 27F.
+Leaves divided into 5 inches-long leaflets like fingers of a hand; they drop during autumn flowering or whenever temperatures fall below 27F.
 Large, showy flowers somewhat resemble narrow-petaled hibiscus blooms.
 Fast drainage and controlled watering are keys to success.
 Water established trees about once a month during the growing season; ease off in late summer to encourage more flowers.
 Need little pruning except to remove wayward or dead growth.

 white floss silk tree